 An irritable skin condition like eczema can be triggered because of numerous allergies.
-It is a condition which is most common among children younger than 2, and can even happen to adults.
-Some of these triggers can be hereditary while others our environmental.
+It is a condition which is most common among children younger than 2 and can even happen to adults.
+Some of these triggers can be hereditary while others are environmental.
 There are also numerous food allergies that people with eczema can experience.
-Cow's milk, eggs, soy, nuts and fish are some of the most common foods associated with eczema.
+Cow's milk, eggs, soy, nuts, and fish are some of the most common foods associated with eczema.
 Read more to explore other eczema triggers you must avoid:

-Sometimes while cleaning, skin might turn red or itchy because of chemicals used in cleaning liquids.
+Sometimes while cleaning, the skin might turn red or itchy because of chemicals used in cleaning liquids.
 Hence make sure you wear cotton gloves while cleaning.
-Also avoid products like air freshners, perfumes and scented candles.
+Also avoid products like air fresheners, perfumes, and scented candles.